mcognetta/mcognetta.github.io/index.md

 ## recent updates

   * (2025-03) *Jamo-Level Subword Tokenization in Low-Resource Korean Machine Translation* was accepted to LoResMT @ NAACL.
-This was lead by Junyoung Lee and myself along with Sangwhan Moon and Naoaki Okazaki.
+This was led by Junyoung Lee and myself along with Sangwhan Moon and Naoaki Okazaki.
 The camera-ready paper and code will be available soon.

   * (2024-10) I'm on Bluesky [@mcognetta.bsky.social](https://bsky.app/profile/mcognetta.bsky.social).